 - While it is tough, the plastic scratches easily

-Most backpacks have a pocket that accommodates its physical size.
-You can fill it with cold or hot (up to 212 deg F) beverages (hooray for coffee and tea!) and the cap screws down tight so you won’t spill a drop.
+Most backpacks have a pocket that accommodates their physical size.
+You can fill it with cold or hot (up to 212 deg F) beverages (hooray for coffee and tea!), and the cap screws down tight so you won’t spill a drop.

-The screw cap is fixed to the bottle by a plastic tag and ring so you won’t ever have to wonder where the lid ended up.
-The lop on the handle is a handy point to attach it to your pack.
+The screw cap is fixed to the bottle by a plastic tag and ring, so you won’t ever have to wonder where the lid ended up.
+The loop on the handle is a handy point to attach it to your pack.

 The Nalgene wide-mouth design is plenty big enough to throw in a bunch of ice cubes, and it makes it easy to clean.